Benjikuo/Benjikuo/README.md

 </p>

 ### 🧠 About Me
-💡 I like to think hard question, so I like to play chess or solving hard puzzles
+💡 I like thinking about challenging problems — that’s why I enjoy playing chess and solving puzzles.
-🧑🏻‍💻 I love to make some cool programs just for fun.
-For example, I made a lot of desktop toys with python.
+🧑🏻‍💻 I love creating fun and interesting programs just for fun!
+For example, I’ve made desktop toys using Python.
-🎹 I also play piano, do magic tricks, so that my hand are become flexible.
+🎹 I also play the piano and perform magic tricks — they keep my hands flexible and my mind sharp!

 <br>